DarshanN1/minecraftly/README.md

  The answer is to have all servers using the same "global worlds" folder, storing all the worlds for the respective player there.

+ For multiple servers to "share the same folder", the simpliest way is to use NFS (Network File System) server.

 #Architecture
   Minecraftly operates under the premise that everything can fail at anytime, so we focus on designing a high availability, fault tolerant system that can withstand failure at the server, database, or network level.